 It does to us.

-Did you know that gender inequality drives violence against women?
+Did you know that gender inequality and violence against women are linked?

-Gender inequality sets the necessary social context for violence against women to occur.
-There are four particular expressions of gender inequality which consistently predict higher rates of violence against women in any given society.
+Gender inequality creates an environment in which violence against women is more likely to occur.
+There are four ways gender inequality is often expressed in a society which consistently predicts higher rates of violence against women.
+These are:

 - Rigid gender roles and stereotypes